 The Oregon Division of Financial Regulation issued a number of emergency orders and guidance about COVID-19 insurance and financial services issues.

 The COVID-19 emergency orders that were issued during the COVID-19 pandemic expired in September 2020.
-However, several protections remain in place for Oregonians.
+However, protections remain in place for Oregonians.

 - People who were in a grace period when the COVID-19 orders expired will have their grace periods honored for the full term.